 Follow the step-by-step guide below to backup your Posterous content and move your content over to WordPress before April 30th as from that day your Posterous account will not be able to be viewed or edited anymore.

 WordPress is the most popular blogging software.
-Over 60 million people have chosen it to power their blogs and use it to create some of the biggest blogs online.
+Over 60 million people have chosen it to power their websites and use it to create some of the biggest sites online.
 It is free source and is built by a community of volunteers.
-It features a wide range of free plugins and blog designs to help you make your blog unique.
+It features a wide range of free plugins and designs to help you make your unique.

-So how do you install a WordPress.org blog you may be asking?
+So how do you install a WordPress.org you may be asking?
 The process is actually pretty simple.
-You need to pick a domain name for your blog, and you also need a hosting account to host all your files.
-When you have these it is a one click process to install WordPress software and get your blog live.
-See the full instructions here.
+You need to pick a domain name, and you also need a hosting account to host all your files.
+When you have these it is a one click process to install WordPress software and get your site live.

 Moving from Posterous to WordPress – Step-By-Step Guide

-Now that you have a WordPress blog setup you need to move your Posterous content over to you.
+Now that you have a WordPress website setup you need to move your Posterous content over to you.
 Follow this:

 - In your WordPress.org dashboard go into “Plugins” and “Add New”

 - Search for “Posterous Importer”.
-The plugin is created by Automattic (company behind WordPress) and imports posts, comments, tags, and attachments from a Posterous.com blog
+The plugin is created by Automattic (company behind WordPress) and imports posts, comments, tags, and attachments from a Posterous.com site

 - Install and activate the plugin